- Only pickup able to tow 3.5t and carry one tonne simultaneously

 Although the 2.2-litre engines are starting to seem slightly anaemic in comparison to the larger displacements marketed by Mercedes, Volkswagen and Ford, the lighter chassis of the Musso means that it feels a lot livelier that we assumed, and the broad torque spread ensures plenty of flexibility when towing and scaling steep inclines.

 The Musso is most in its element out on the country roads.
-The engineers have excelled in dampening noise and vibrations from the engine and road, while the multi-link rear suspension provides remarkable ride and handling.
+While the engineers have excelled in dampening out noise from the engine and road and providing remarkable ride and handling with the rear coil link suspension, the Musso tends to ‘judder’ considerably on bumpy roads.
 Going into the corners, the steering is light and accurate, and body roll is minimal thanks to the lower centre of gravity.

-We weren’t able to give the Musso a thorough off-road test, but the selectable 4WD system (2Hi, 4Hi and 4Low) certainly worked a treat on the ice-laden mountain passes.
+We’ve tested the selectable 4WD system (2Hi, 4Hi and 4Low) on a variety of low-friction surfaces, from ice-laden mountain passes to muddy fields, and it has performed extremely well.
 SsangYong won’t be offering a diff-lock on the Musso, but the traction control system was very effective in cutting-in early and the ground clearance is a class-average 215mm.

 Weights and loads

 What sets the SsangYong Musso 2018 apart from other pickups is its GTW/GCW (gross train weight/gross combination weight), which is rated at 6,450kg on the manual and 6,750kg on the automatic.

 This allows the automatic Musso to tow 3.5 tonnes and carry a one tonne payload at the same time – the only pickup able to do so.
 Manual versions are restricted to 3.2 tonnes.
 The maximum official payload is 1,095kg for the manual and 1,085mm for the automatic.